deepset-ai/haystack/proposals/text/3959-json-converter.md

     }
 ]
 ```

+Alternatively, the data can also be `jsonl`.
+By default, the converter will try to auto-detect between `json` and `jsonl`.
+Or the format can be explicitly specified during initialization with e.g. `JsonConverter(format='jsonl')`

 The main use case would be to be able to include this directly in the YAML specification